 - A 24-hour crisis phone line (252-473-3366) that connects a distressed caller to a volunteer trained to listen and make referrals.
 Topics include suicide, family problems, depression, substance abuse, domestic violence and sexual assault.

 - A comprehensive domestic violence program that includes a safe house, advocacy, support and referral for victims and their children.
-The program also offers a Batterer’s Intervention Group to address the roots of abusive behavior and facilitates a community interagency collaboration, the Dare Coordinated Community Response Team.

 - A sexual assault response program that provides the assault victim with a trained advocate at the hospital, during interactions with law enforcement and in court proceedings.
 Referrals for counseling options are also offered to the victim and family members.